mvinet99/BrainReg/README.md

 ## Usage:

-Interface.ipynb is the script the user will use to run the project and have outputs displayed.
+evaluate.py is the script the user will use to run the project and have outputs displayed.

-Pipeline.ipynb simulates steps of the pipeline.

 DataPreview.ipynb visualizes all the data we have available.